All Episodes

 Good luck on that move.

-The uh New York Times is always entertaining to me because I always know how to read it.
+The New York Times is always entertaining to me because I always know how to read it.

-And so their uh their uh you know, their s every day their agenda is on display.
+And so they're, you know, every day their agenda is on display if you know where to look for it.

 So here I am.

-I love I start actually in the New York Times.
+I start actually in the New York Times.

-Because they don't Understand business, don't like business, hate capitalism, hate Bush, hate everybody who has anything to do with the free market that has produced their prosperity, and therefore I start with that page because it is the page they are least able to mask their agenda.
+I start with the business page because they don't understand business, don't like business, hate capitalism, hate Bush, hate everybody who has anything to do with the free market that has produced their prosperity.

-So here I was not disappointed today.
+So here, I was not disappointed today.

-Here today is this is classic.
+Here today is, this is classic.

-Front page of the business section, New York Times headline.
+Front page of the business section, New York Times headline, U.S. growth may hinge on businesses.

 Now just take the enormity.